cnorm35/bridgetown-blog/src/_posts/action_mailbox.md

 migrations for ActiveStorage as well.

 The other file that was created is our `ApplicationMailbox`.
-You can think of the `ApplicationMailbox` like the Post Office.
-Mail is delivered there, then sorted and delivered to the correct mailbox.
-This file is going to route the InboundEmails to a mailbox that inherits from `ApplicationMailbox`
+You can think of the `ApplicationMailbox` as the Post Office for your inbound emails.
+Mail is delivered, sorted then delivered to the correct mailbox.
+This file is going to route the `InboundEmail` to a mailbox that inherits from `ApplicationMailbox`.

 ```ruby
 # app/mailboxes/application_mailbox.rb